nijkah/nijkah/README.md

 ### ⚡ Especially interested in
 * Learing with limited supervisions in Computer Vision
-* extend ML-based methods beyond image classification
+* Extend ML-based methods beyond image classification

 ### 🤔 More specifically
 * Few-Shot Learning